MitaliTelang/enhanced-lightning-datatable/README.md

 Custom LWC for datatable with a reusable lightning datatable template

 This datatable template is a custom wrapper on Lightning datatable.
-This template also extend WSV specific Newport styling

 ## Functionalities:
 - Pagination